 The Allies on June 6 unleased their massive forces on Hitler's Fortress Europe.
 The assault has been described a an immense ciled spring suddenly released.
 Eisenhower selected Normandy because of the massive German deployment at the Pas de Calais, the more obvious location.
 The operations were primarily conducted by the Americans, British, and Canadians, but the Free French and about 12 other countries participated in the landings.
 It was the largest and most crucial amphibious operation in the history of warfare.
 Much of the future history of Europe would be settled in the beaches of Normandy.
 Incredibly given the size of the operation and the fact that the Germans were expecting it, the time and location came as a complete surprise to the Germans.
 Rommel had even decided to visit Germant for his wife's birthday.
 The surprise played a key roll in the outcome of the battle.
 Three Divisions of American and British paratroops initiated the invasion.
 Eisenhower debated the use of the paratroops knowing that losses would be high.
 It was his most difficult decession.
 Next the Allies struck with the largest armada ever assembled.
 The invasion armada had 200 ships which pounded the German positions at five Normandt beach sites (Gold, Sword, Juno, Omaha, and Utah).

 A coordinated German response to the invasion did not occur.
 There were several reasons for this.
 Von Ruendstedt and Rommel did not agree about strategy.
 Rommel wanted the Panzers close to the coast.
 Von Ruendstedt wanted them further back, concerned about naval guns.
 Rommel was concerned that the further back they were that not only would it take longer to get to the coast, but they would be exposed to Allied air attack longer.
 And to further complicated the German response, Hitler insisted on reataining personal control of the Panzers.
 Thus they could not to be relaeased without his personal orders.
 As a result, these Panzers division spent critical hours in place with their engines running awaitng orders to move.
 And to make matters even worse for the Germans, Rommel had driven back to Germany for his wife's bithday.
-He did not receive a call from his headquaters until 6:30 am by which time the paratroopers had seized many of their objectives and the beach landings were beginning.
-It would take several hours before he could drive back to his headquaters and take command of the German defense.
+He did not receive a call from his headquaters until 6:30 am by which time the paratroopers had already seized many of their objectives and the beach landings were beginning.
+It would take several hours before he could drive back to his headquaters at La Roche-Guyon and take command of the German defense.
 (Allied air superiority made a flight too dangerous.)
 Few people contributed more to the success of D-Day than Adolf Hitler.
-Hitler's staff did not wake him until the landings had begun.
-The drugs he took nay have been a factor here.
+Hitler's staff did not wake him until the landings were already inderway.
+The drugs he took may have been a factor here.
 At first surprised, Hitler then claimed that the landings were the result of an elaborate NAZI plan that he of course had mastermined to draw an Allied invasion to destroy them.
 "Those Dummkopfe, thank God they have finally made a landing."
-(This claim qyuckly was forgotten when it was clear that the Allies had succeeded.
-For hours, however, Hitler refused to release the Panzers being held in reserve.
+(This claim was quickly forgotten when it was clear that the Allies had succeeded.)
+For hours after awaken, however, Hitler refused to release the Panzers being held in reserve away from the coast.
 In addition, many other key German commanders were on leave or involved in a training exercize.
 This was because the poor weather and low tide convinced the Germans that any invasion was unlikely.
 As a result, the Allies were ashore and had established their beachhead before the Germans were able to plan a coherent counter attack.
 Another issue is the massive Panzer forces being held at the Pas de Calais where OKW (especially Jodl) and Hitler expected the Allies to land, in part because this was where they had planned Sea Lion in 1940.
 The Allied FUSAG and Double-Cross disinformation campaign was incredibly successful in incouraging this line of thought.
 And the double agent Garbo reportd to the Germans hours before the landings that Normandy was a diversion.
 As a result for critical weeks, the Germans kept powerful Panzer formatiins in the north defending the Pas de Calais.
 We are not sure when they were finally released, but OKW continued to act on the FUSAG ruse for several weeks.

 The French Resistance was a key element in the succes of the D-Day landings.
 Actual attacks on the Germans were limited, in part by the viciouness of German reprisals.
 Instead in the months running up to D-Day, focused on developing intelligence on the German troop dispositions and on construction of the Atlantic Wall.
 The Resistance also atacked the French communications and transportation network--especially the raillines.
 German reprisals were not as severe if German troops were not killed.
 The Resistance had expanded greatly in 1943-44.
 In part because of the NAZI demands to conscript French workers for forced labor in the Reich and in part because it was becoming increasionly clear that the NAZIs were losing the War.
 Estimates suggest that there 60 intelligence cells solely devoted to collect intelligence.
 The Allies were collecting intelligence through aerial reconisance, but there are limitations to aerial reconisance.
 The Resistance helped to fill in the gaps.
 The Allies received 3,000 written reports as well as 700 radio reports during May 1944 alone.
 The Resistance succeeded in destroyed 1,800 railway engines, nearly as many as the 2,400 destroyed by Allied air operations.
 The combined impact of this, attacks on bridges, and other transport targets had by June 1944 virtually brought the French transport systen to a standstill.
 This made it very difficult for the Germans to move supplies to forward units manning the Atlantic Wall.